Dr. Carmel McDougall (D.Phil) - Principal investigator

 His PhD research will focus on exploiting filter feeding bivalves as a natural eDNA sampling medium to determine the presence of some of the most crucial pathogens, including algal and bacterial blooms and parasites (including amoeba), in the Tasmanian aquaculture industry.
 This research is poised to identify a natural and continuous method of sampling to prevent and monitor outbreaks of disease within aquaculture stock using one of the most common biofouling species.
 Brett’s PhD will be completed at CSIRO (Hobart, Tasmania) with funding from the Blue Economy CRC and Griffith University’s International Postgraduate Research Scholarship.

-Felix Hunter - Honours Student
+Maille Mansbridge - Honours Student

 Clarissa G. Molinari (M.Sc) - PHD Student